xiabai84/micronaut-kafka-avro/README.md

 # micronaut-kafka-avro
-Schema-Evolution by using Kafka, Micronaut and Avro serialization.
+A Demo application for Schema-Evolution by using Kafka, Micronaut and Avro serialization.

 ## Scope:
-* Creating auto generated SpecificRecord class using gradle-avro-plugin and Avro file
+* Creating auto generated SpecificRecord class using gradle-avro-plugin and Avro schema file
 * Producer can send Avro serialized data with different schema version
-* Consumer can use auto generated class consume all kinds of predefined schema without breaking
+* Consumer can use auto generated class consume predefined schema version without breaking
-* Evaluating polymorphism and inheritance with Avro
+* Evaluating polymorphism and inheritance with Avro serialization

 ## Technologies:
 * Kotlin 1.4.0